openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/detection.rst

 We also can modify the backbone of the model, by adding ``--backbone`` parameter.
-We can find the availble backbone by running `otx find` with framework parameter.
+We can find the available backbone by running ``otx find`` with the framework parameter.
-Learn mode about modified backbones in :doc:`advanced tutorial for backbone replacement <../../advanced/backbones>`.
+Learn more about modified backbones in :doc:`advanced tutorial for backbone replacement <../../advanced/backbones>`.

 3. ``otx train`` trains a model (a particular model template) on a dataset and results in two files:

 - ``weights.pth`` - a model snapshot
 - ``label_schema.json`` - a label schema used in training, created from a dataset